FEMA Fire Management Assistance Declaration – Wyoming Red Canyon Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the U.S. Virgin Islands to supplement state, tribal, and local recovery efforts in areas affected by Tropical Storm Ernesto from August 13-16, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Cany0n Fire on August 7, 2025.
 The following counties have been approved for assistance:

 Public Assistance: